What You’ll Learn 🎥

 6 x Camera 1280x720 - 500 fps - 150 kHz with SSD:

-With SSD inside the PC, we have done tests only with black-white cameras:
+With the SSD installed in the PC, we ran tests exclusively with black-and-white cameras.

 Number of cameras | Resolution | Frame frequency [fps] | Storing time [1 Analog ch. - 10 kHz] | Storing time [1 Analog ch. - 100 kHz] |